 All of the tools fit into the broad field of innovation management and are designed to take you through the whole innovation process, from high-level strategy to prototyping and testing.

-It was created by Board of Innovation, a global business design agency based in Belgium, whose mission is to make corporates innovate like startups.BOARD OF INNOVATION
+It was created by Board of Innovation, a global business design agency based in Belgium, whose mission is to make corporates innovate like startups.VISIT TOOLBOX

 The Children's Design Guide aims to integrate children's rights and ethics into the heart of the design process.
 The toolkit was created during Talkoot, a 48-hour collaborative event in Helsinki in 2018.